 High School Baseball Writer

 Sean Naylor is a York College of Pennsylvania graduate who grew up in Carroll County, Md.
 From manning center field for Liberty High School to spending a summer on the beat for a collegiate summer league team, baseball has been a large part of Sean’s life.
-Away from the site, he serves as a Digital Content Producer for WBAL Radio and a freelance journalist for the York Daily Record / GameTimePA.com.
-Sean resides in York, Pa. with his girlfriend, Emily, and their two cats, Bailey and Zoey.
+Away from the site, he serves as a digital content producer for FOX43.
+Sean resides in York, Pa. with his fiancée, Emily, their two cats, Bailey and Zoey, and dog, Camden (yes, named after OPACY).

 College Baseball Writer